 Average Smartphone Battery Life

-In 2017 the average battery life of smartphones has gone up to 9 hours and 40 minutes.
+In 2020, the average battery life of smartphones went up to over 13 hours of charge.
 This time is based on web browsing which uses about as much resources as mobile trading.

 Don’t be fooled by battery sizes – a bigger battery does not mean longer battery life!